-The Competition and Markets Authority (“CMA”) recently published a blog entitled, How the CMA investigates cartels.
+The Competition and Markets Authority (“CMA”) recently published a blog with their guidance on cartel investigations entitled, How the CMA investigates cartels.
 This explains what the CMA frequently does as part of its evidence-gathering process, including, for example, undertaking covert surveillance, or executing dawn raids.
 This is a good read for solicitors and other practitioners undertaking work in this area, as well as businesses at risk of such regulatory interventions and criminal investigations.

 The CMA has set out details of how cartel investigations commence, for example, from organic intelligence-gathering and tip-offs to self-reporting.
 They outline their powers, including with regard to dawn raids, interviews, and compelling organisations to produce information.
 The CMA then go on to outline the process of setting out a “Statement of Objections” – that is, the CMA’s initial findings from their cartel investigation.
 Subjects have an opportunity to reply to this.
 The matter may then proceed to a final, published CMA decision.